Motivational Quotes for Sales Team to Achieve Targets

 4. Justice Theory (1971)

-The American Philosopher John Rawls proposed the Justice Theory in 1971.
+The American Philosopher John Rawls proposed the Theory of Justice in 1971.
 Organizational justice refers to the extent to which people perceive that they are treated fairly at work.
 Three types of justice: 1.
 Distributive Justice.
 2. Procedural Justice.
 3. Interactional Justice.

 Using Equity and Justice Theories